danrot/danrot.github.io/_posts/2024-10-19-writing-high-quality-tests.md

 person could get away with writing no tests at all while still keeping a code coverage higher than 90%, which results in a wrong feeling of confidence.

-One of the excuses I often hear is that it does not make sense to write tests for simple getters and setters.
+One of the excuses I often hear is that it does not make sense to write tests for simple functions like getters and setters.
 And maybe surprisingly, I totally agree with that.
 But here is the catch: **If none of the tests actually use these getters and setters, then there is probably no need to have them.** So instead of complaining about how hard it is to achieve 100% test coverage, it would most likely be better to not write code that is not required in the first place.
 This also avoids the maintenance burden every line of code brings with it.

 However, there is a small catch: Sometimes code does weird things, which might cause code coverage tools to mark some lines as uncovered, even though it was executed during the test run.
 I did not run into situations like this a lot, but